- Daily & Weekly newsletters

 You can file a paper tax return or you can file online.
-Four out of five taxpayers are already filing online, and fewer and fewer people prefer to file paper tax returns dwindling.
+Four out of five taxpayers file online, and the number of people who prefer to file paper tax returns is dwindling.
 Please note that once you file online, the tax authorities assume that you will want to do so again, and they will not send you a paper form anymore.

 In Belgium married couples and registered partners file jointly but they are taxed separately on the same tax bill.

 In your tax return, you declare your income.
 You don't report your wealth.
-If you have overseas bank accounts or insurance policies, all you do is tick a box.
-You don't have to give any information about those, but that does not mean that the taxman doesn’t have any information at all.
+If you have overseas bank accounts or insurance policies, all you do is tick a box in your tax return and confirm that you have reported the accounts to the Belgian National Bank.
+You don't have to give any information about those but that does not mean that the taxman doesn’t have any information at all).